How to Stay Motivated Without Motivation

 What "Safe Planning" Means for Your Brain

-• Exit routes and identifying ways to stop without feeling like you’re failing
+Exit routes — ways to stop without feeling like you failed

-When your brain screams "this is too much," that's protection, not laziness.
-It’s not something you should be feeling shame or guilt about.
+When your brain says “this is too much,” that’s protection, not laziness.

 4 Steps to Build Motivation-Free Habits